krutikawankhede/PersoniaAssignment/README.md

     }

-# Get Employee Hirarchy
-This api will give all the hierarchy present the the database

-    GET API : localhost:8080/personia-service/generateToken

-# Get Supervisor deatils for Employee Hirarchy
+# Get Supervisor details for Employee Hirarchy
-This api will give all all the respective supervisors for the employee in a list where employee is at the start of the list.
+This api will give all the respective supervisors for the employee in a list where employee is at the start of the list.

     GET API locakhost:8080:/personia-service/getSupervisorDetails/{name}